Aria-UI: Visual Grounding for GUI Instructions: Experiments

 \subsection{Ablation Study}

-We further testify how \model performs with ablation settings of the proposed components through the following perspectives:

 \paratitle{Model Components.} \begin{itemize}[leftmargin=*] \item (-) Ultra Resolution.
 We remove the ultra resolution support for \model. \item (+) Visual CoT Prompting.
-We use visual CoT prompting during test time for \model.
-For example: \textit{"Think step-by-step with visual clues before giving the answer."} \end{itemize} \paratitle{Training Data Ablation.} \begin{itemize}[leftmargin=*] \item (-) \model Pipeline Data.
+We use CoT prompting for \model inference, as in Figure~\ref{fig:aria_ui_prompt_single}. \end{itemize} \paratitle{Training Data Ablation.} \begin{itemize}[leftmargin=*] \item (-) \model Pipeline Data.
 We remove the data from our pipeline during training. \item (-) Diversified Instruction.
 We directly use refer. caption as input and coordinates as output for training, removing the diversified instructions. \item (-) Refer. as Supervision.
 We use only coordinates for supervision for our pipeline data. \end{itemize} We summarize the ablation results in Table~\ref{tab:ab}.
 The results highlight the critical role of ultra resolution (Avg.
 61.1) and \model data, particularly for Icon/Widget grounding.
 Removing diversified instruction or refer. as supervision degrades performance across platforms, due to weak alignment between instruction, refer. caption and grounding coordinates.
 We also found that adding CoT improves text-based tasks on mobile but struggles with others, caused by noise in visual reasoning.

+\paratitle{Context-aware Grounding Effect.} We propose two variants—text-only (${TH}$) and text-image interleaved (${IH}$) for \model—to evaluate the context-aware grounding design.
+We present the ablation results comparing the two variants and the base \model model in Tables~\ref{tab:mobile_offline}, \ref{tab:mmm2w}, and~\ref{tab:aw}, across both offline and online agent settings.
+Notably, in the dynamic agent environment AndroidWorld, the context-aware model outperforms the base model by a significant margin of 12.8\%.
+The results demonstrate that incorporating dynamic context substantially enhances the performance of Aria-UI.